 The links on the right lead to maps showing a comparison of all states and territories for the following four policy areas:

 2. Prescription adaptation.

 3. Prescription of hormonal contraceptives.

 4. Prescription of tobacco cessation aids.

 Choose a tab to explore different options.
 For more detailed information, please click on a state or territory.

 Prescription adaptation can be defined as pharmacists modifying medication regimens from the original prescriber to improve a patient’s health outcome, either independently or in collaboration with the original prescriber (e.g., physician, nurse practitioner).
 This can include modifying the quantity of a prescription (e.g., changing a 30-day supply to a 60-day supply) or switching a patient to a different medication that has the same effect as the previously prescribed drug (i.e., therapeutic substitution).

 The adaptation cannot change the type of medication or the outcome that the original prescriber intended.
-Some states have used this as a way to help patients in rural areas to alleviate unnecessary travel to the doctor’s office to modify a prescription.
+Some states have used this as a way to help patients in rural areas to avoid unnecessary travel to the doctor’s office to modify a prescription.